sustainers/academic-map/universities/purdue.md

 ## General Description

-Purdue University's Rosen Center for Advanced Computing (RCAC) actively supports and contributes to open-source software through various initiatives and tools designed to enhance research and collaboration.
-Key open-source programs and tools associated with RCAC include:​
+Purdue University's Rosen Center for Advanced Computing (RCAC) actively supports and contributes to open source software through various initiatives and tools designed to enhance research and collaboration.
+Key open source programs and tools associated with RCAC include:​

-Notable open-source software developed by RCAC includes:​
+Notable open source software developed by RCAC includes:​

 - **CANARI**: A Python-based framework designed for managing and automating HPC workflows, facilitating efficient job scheduling and resource utilization.​